-A virtual and onsite internship following completion of all program courses.
+A virtual and on-site professional practice experience following completion of all program courses.
 Provides hands-on experience with technical skills in an online environment designed to simulate the activities that would be completed in an HIM setting.
-40 hours are spent at a HI-related site.
+Certification examination preparation and career exploration are covered.
+40 hours of hands-on experiences at a(an) health information/health information-related site.
 Prerequisites: All HIT program courses.
 (S)